martinpllu/agent-dev-guide/README.md

   - You can also include one or more 'plugin' prompts as described in Plugins below.
 - Your AI agent explores your codebase, systematically analysing it against the structured set of architecture patterns and development capabilities in the generator prompt.
 - The agent generates the Developer Guide in `agent-dev-guide.md`.
-- Review the Developer Guide and correct anything that's missing/incorrect.
-Please let us know if you have any feedback.
 - Include `agent-dev-guide.md` in your agent prompts, or incorporate it in rules files like `CLAUDE.md` or `.cursor/rules`

 ## Example